RfidResearchGroup/proxmark3/doc/uart_notes.md

 When the BT add-on is turned off, the HC-06 dongle will not be connected and will fall back into its AT configuration mode (its LED is blinking).

-`tools/btaddon/hc06_factory_master.py` changes several times the USB-UART baudrate and parity till it matches the HC-06 dongle settings, then changes the baudrate and parity of the dongle to a default value. (`hc06_factory.py` does more but we're only interested in baudrate in this discussion)
+`tools/btaddon/hc06_factory.py` changes several times the USB-UART baudrate and parity till it matches the HC-06 dongle settings, then changes the baudrate and parity of the dongle to a default value. (`hc06_factory.py` does more but we're only interested in baudrate in this discussion)

-TODO tools/btaddon/hc06_factory_master.py

 ## Proxmark3 FPC USART + FTDI